 Maxillary Lateral Incisors

 These incisors are called lateral because they are off to the sides of your central incisors.
 These teeth help create the appearance of your smile through their relative proportions in comparison with the central incisors.
-The laterals should be narrower than the central, but not too much narrower.
-When the lateral incisors are shorter than the centrals, it conveys an attractive youthful appearance–with age, our teeth tend to wear down to the same height.
+The upper lateral incisors should be narrower than the central, but not too much narrower.
+When the lateral incisor teeth are shorter than the central incisors, it conveys an attractive youthful appearance–with age, our teeth tend to wear down to the same height.

 Unfortunately, after wisdom teeth, lateral incisors are the teeth that are most likely to be congenitally absent.